 2.7 Properties and Values

 Properties are the values associated with a JavaScript object.
-Let's use the car example again, for the object car, say it has the properties of make, model, weight, and color.
+Let's use the car example again.
+For the object car, say it has the properties of make, model, weight, and color.
 Each of these can be set to a value.

 var car = { make:"Jeep", model: "Grand Cherokee", year: 2013, color: "Black" };